shivenkashyapp/shivenkashyapp/README.md

-- Hi, I’m Shiven!
-I love to work on low-level software, and also work on AI models often.
+- Hi, I’m Shiven.
+I love jazz music and cats.
+Sometimes, I write code.

-(You'll find me reading a Colleen Hoover book, listening to jazz, or with my Linux laptop in hand :P)
+- I work on low-level software, ML/DL models and their applications in ethical research.

-- Languages I work with often: C/C++, Ruby, Bash, Go, Python, NASM, and TS/JS (almost never).
+- I use: C/C++, Ruby, Bash, Python, NASM.

 <!---
 GreaseCube/GreaseCube is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.